 New Jersey Department of State, New Jersey Historical Commission (NJHC)

-Grants of up to $25,000 to New Jersey individuals and organizations for projects and initiatives related to preserving the state's history.
+Grants of up to $20,000 to New Jersey individuals and organizations for projects and initiatives related to preserving the state's history.
 Applicants must submit a Letter of Intent prior to applying.
-Funding is intended to support a wide variety of historical preservation projects, including conservation of historical materials (manuscripts, books, costumes, historical visuals); editorial and publication projects; educational initiatives; partnership projects; exhibitions; media (films, radio, videotape, digital media); public programs; capacity building; and research (including archaeological projects, fellowships, oral history, and National and New Jersey registers of historic places nominations).
+Funding is intended to support a wide variety of historic preservation projects, including conservation of historical materials; editorial and publication projects; educational initiatives; partnership projects; exhibitions; media; public programs; and research (including archaeological projects, oral history, and National and New Jersey registers of historic places nominations).

 The goal of the grant program is to engage diverse audiences in the active exploration, enjoyment, interpretation, understanding, and preservation of New Jersey history.
 Grants are awarded to projects that achieve this objective.
 Successful proposals may do so through one or more of the following: